semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 #### Workflows

 Put simply, a `workflow` is the execution of a Semaphore 2.0 project.
-Each workflow has its own Workflow ID that uniquely identifies a workflow for the others.
+Each workflow has its own Workflow ID that uniquely differentiates each workflow execution from the other workflow executions.

 A `workflow` is composed of one or more `pipelines` depending on whether there exist promotions or auto promotions in the `workflow`.
-In that sense, a `workflow` is like a UNIX binary executable file that each time it is being executed gets a new and unique UNIX Process ID and can create one or more UNIX threads.
+Therefore, a workflow should be viewed of as *a group of pipelines* or, if you like strict definitions, as a dynamically configurable, n-ary tree of pipelines.

 #### Secrets